 5) Baby has some other discomfort – a too tight nappy, an itchy label, too hot etc….

 But what happens when you check all of the above and conclude none are the reason for the crying.
 Hmmm.
 Colic is a tough one.
-This is defined as 3 hours of crying, for more than 3 days in a week, for 3 weeks.
+This is defined as 3 hours of crying, for more than 3 days in a week, from 3 weeks old.
 The baby is healthy and there is no clear reason for their crying, they just cry.
 This can often happen in the evenings.
 The ‘witching hour’ I suppose is pretty similar but isn’t defined as colic because it’s only an hour or two each day (‘only’!).
+Reflux is crying due to pain in the digestive system.

 We all know now that leaving babies to cry it out is detrimental to their physical and mental health.
 But this then leaves the questions – what do I do when my baby cries for no apparent reason for hours at a time?